X-Zelit vs. DCAD

 Figure 1a and 1b – Ruminating time and milk production for groups of cows been supplemented either X-Zelit or Bio-Chlor:

 X-Zelit simplifies the prevention of subclinical hypocalcemia in dairy cows

-Another field trial that compared X-Zelit as a calcium binder to a DCAD diet was performed in two large commercial farms in the US.
+Another field trial that compared X-Zelit as a calcium and phosphorus binder to a DCAD diet was performed in two large commercial farms in the US.
 Blood samples were taken within the first 24 hours after calving.
 The average plasma calcium level was higher in the X-Zelit groups on both farms, with a lower frequency of subclinical hypocalcemia.

 Are you convinced?
 Contact us here

 Do you want to calculate your economic benefits?
 Try the X-Zelit calculator here